KyroMelek/DataStructues_Arrays-LinkedLists/README.md

 # DataStructues_Arrays-LinkedLists
-This project demonstrates separate array and linked-list based implementations of a database of cities
+This project demonstrates separate linked-list and array based implementations of a database of cities.
+Supported operations include insertion of new cities, search and deletion of cities by either their name or coordinates, and printing of all cities within a certain distance of another city.